lilyxgates/qr_code_maker/README.md

 Written by Lily Gates
-January 2025

 ## Description
 Create and save a .png of a QR Code based on user input provided through command-line arguments.
-The script generates a QR Code from a URL and allows the user to choose between light or dark mode for styling.
+The script generates a QR Code from a URL and allows the user to choose color modes (light, dark, custom) for styling.

 ## Usage